desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 ## Context

-Currently, the `x/profiles` module gives the users the possibility to link their profile to different external accounts.
+Currently, the `x/profiles` module gives users the possibility to link their profile to different external accounts.
 In particular, to link other blockchains accounts to a profile, the following process is used:
 1. the user signs a message with their own private key;
 2. the signature and the signed value are placed inside a `Proof` object;